 There is no medication to date that prevents herpes.
 Acyclovir, Famciclovir and Valacyclovir (all anti viral medications) are effective prescribed treatments.
 Approx 80% of genital herpes is transmitted where no symptoms were apparent.
 Resting phase herpes bare no risk to the new born.

-Asteototic Eczema -presents as dry scaly skin that has distinct cracked lesions.
-A distinct paved appearance.
-Tends to affects the elderly and those who have endured a lengthy hospital stay.
-The skin dries when subjected to a warm, dry, low humidity environment.
-Shows no affiliation to skin colour, type, or sex.
+Presents as dry scaly skin that has distinct cracked lesions and a distinct paved appearance.
+Tends to affects the elderly and those who have endured a lengthy hospital stay because of the weakened immune system.
+The skin dries when subjected to a warm, dry, low humidity environment and shows no affiliation to skin colour, type, or sex.
 Winter tends to exacerbate the conditions.
 Tends to affect the lower limbs.

-Varicose Eczema (aka Statis) affects thrombosis (blocked veins), varicose and ulcerated vein regions e.g. the ankles.
+(aka Statis) affects thrombosis (blocked veins), varicose and ulcerated vein regions e.g. the ankles.
 Tends to affect later in life, showing no affiliation to skin colour, type or sex.
-Excess vein pressure causes blood vessels to release Fibrin (a fibrous insoluble protein – basic component of a blood clot).
-Fibrin forms a barrier preventing Oxygen and nutrients penetrating the skin causing eczema.
+Excess vein pressure causes blood vessels to release Fibrin (a fibrous insoluble protein – basic component of a blood clot) which forms a barrier preventing Oxygen and nutrients penetrating the skin causing eczema.

 Skin discoloration is caused by the release of red blood cells.
-Varicose Veins cause slow blood flow, poor oxygen and nutrient supply to surrounding tissue, back pressure increase, fatigue, and heaviness in the legs.
+Varicose Veins cause slow blood flow, poor oxygen and nutrient supply to surrounding tissue, back pressure increase, fatigue and heaviness in the legs occurs.
 Accumulation of waste in the veins may result in skin colour change (statis dermatitis).

-Symptoms – Scales, skin dryness, pruritis and hyperpigmentation (brown/purple).
+Scales, skin dryness, pruritis and hyperpigmentation (brown/purple).
 Manipulation leads to soreness and swelling.
-Secondary infection is common, evident when inflammation is apparent.
-Ulcers tend to affect the inside leg, developing a yellow membrane that produces an offensive odour.
-They may surround the leg if not treated.
-Reoccurrence is common if varicose veins or thrombosis are not treated.
+Secondary infection is common therefore evident when inflammation is apparent.
+Ulcers tend to affect the inside leg and developing a yellow membrane that produces an offensive odour.
+They may surround the leg if not treated therefore reoccurrence is common if varicose veins or thrombosis are not treated.
 Although rare, cancerous change may occur.